bitfocus/website/for-developers/Satellite-API.md

 * `COLOR` hex or css encoded 8bit RGB color for the key background.
 This is only sent for devices which were added where `COLORS` was true
 * `TEXTCOLOR` hex or css encoded 8bit RGB color for the key text.
 This is only sent for devices which were added where `COLORS` was true (added in v1.6)
 * `TEXT` base64 encoded text as should be displayed on the key.
 This is only sent for devices which were added where `TEXT` was true
 * `FONT_SIZE` numeric size that should be used when displaying the text on the key.
-This is only sent for devices which were added where `TEXT_SYLE` was true (added in v1.4.0)
+This is only sent for devices which were added where `TEXT_STYLE` was true (added in v1.4.0)

 Note: expect more parameters to be added to this message over time.
 Some could increase the frequency of the message being received.